Shervinhk/old-shervinhk.github.io/_pages/about.md

 I hold a Master's in Mathematics in Applied Mathematics from the University of Waterloo and a Bachelor's in Electrical Engineering with a minor in Mathematics from Sharif University of Technology.

-Outside of mathematics and engineering, I enjoy learning new languages (currently fluent in 4), photography, travelling and reading.
+Outside of mathematics and engineering, I enjoy learning new languages (currently fluent in English, German, Persian and French), photography, travelling and reading.

 Feel free to reach out via email — I'm always open to interesting conversations and potential collaborations.